MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 You also can specify sets of specific shortcuts to common tasks for each user class with the shortcut bar.
-Each set of shortcuts will appear on the user’s shortcut bar in a user class folder.
+Each set of shortcuts will appear on the user's shortcut bar in a user class folder.
 See *Assigning shortcuts to a new user class folder* for instructions on creating a user class shortcut folder.